biaslab/biaslab-hugo/content/member/ivan.md

     link = "//github.com/bocharov-ivan/"

 [[education]]
-    course = "MSc in Computer Science"
+    course = "M.Sc. in Computer Science"
     institution = 'NRU "MPEI"'
-    year = 1991
+    year = 2014

 [[organizations]]
     name = "TU Eindhoven"
-    role = "PhD student"
+    role = "PhD candidate"

 +++
-I'm a PhD student in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
-My research focuses on variational methods for machine learning and hierarchical dynamical systems.
-Aside from that I'm interested in natural language processing and compiler design.
+Ivan Bocharov is a PhD candidate in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
+His research focuses on variational methods for machine learning and hierarchical dynamical systems.
+Aside from that he's interested in natural language processing and compiler design.